Canine Behaviour Foundation Course

 Your Financial Investment :

 The full price is R12800 inclusive of above.
 Payment is a deposit of R500, followed by monthly payments of either 3, 6, 9, 12, 18 or 24 months.
+Alternatively use the Payfast option below.
 The course must have paid in full before Certification is awarded.

 Please note that should you decide to pay for your course in advance, a discount is given and full payment is R11600.